dev-xiligroup/sublime-python-unveiled/RegionMore Package/README.md

 ## The subclass and some examples

+### RegionMore example
+This script and modules is created to find a way to
+- improve the Region Class
+- create a working buffer (and his associated file) by creating a subclass with two parents.
+- buffer with methods to findall or finditer regex.
+- understand features of selectors and scopes of ST3
+- reduce size of regex target for better results

 ## The questions asked with the responses in the source code

 - How to create a subclass from 2 classes ?
+- How to instantiate these complexe class ?
+- Attributes in subclass, how to create a collection ?
+- How to manage folders and files ?
+- About cls vs self in class methods !
+- Push clipboard in a new file.
+- sublime.View class and his view_id attribute
 - …